boschresearch/blech-doc/website/content/en/docs/getting-started/vsce.md

 ## Visual Studio Code and the Blech Language Services

-We package the Blech Language Service as an extension for VS Code that provides two functionalities:
+We package the Blech Language Servicex as an extension for VS Code that provides two functionalities:
 - syntax highlighting, and
-- a language server which checks the code every time it is saved and, in case of errors, returns error messages to the user.
+- a language server which checks the code every time it is saved.

-That gives you editing support like type checking or causality checking.
+This gives you editing support like code snippets, correct indentation, type checking or causality checking.
+In case of errors, it returns error messages to the user.
 It also supports a few basic IDE functionalities.

 In order to use this, install Visual Studio Code (a.k.a.
 VS Code) either from https://code.visualstudio.com/ or from https://github.com/VSCodium/vscodium/releases.
 It can be installed locally without admin rights.